sanjaydev-wigoh/dummy-sections/README.md

+ **Widgets & Layout Extraction Instructions**

+Separate JSON Files for Layouts and Widgets
-i have created separate json's for layouts and widgets.
+I have created separate JSON files for layouts and widgets.

-run command -
-node widgets.js - this will automatically filter the json separately for layouts and the widgets using default input.json file and it will create two file layout.filter and widget.filter.
+Run the Widgets Script
+Use the following command to automatically process and separate the JSON data:

+bash
+node widgets.js

+This script uses the default input.json file.

+It filters the data into two separate files:

+layout.filter.json – contains only layout elements.

+widget.filter.json – contains only widget elements.

+Available Supporting Files

-all the wix computed styles available on computed.json file.
+All Wix computed styles are available in the computed.json file. -

-all the wix raw html available on maindummy.html
+All Wix raw HTML is stored in the maindummy.html file.

+Important Note
-please do not run the clean-computed-styles.js file.
+⚠️ Do not run the clean-computed-styles.js file.

-if you run the widgets.js file that will create two files one is for layout and another is for widgets you can easily identify.
+It is not required and may interfere with the separation process.

+File Output
+After running widgets.js, you will get two clearly identifiable files:

+One for layouts (layout.filter.json)

+One for widgets (widget.filter.json)